materials-data-facility/MID3AS-AM-Challenge/index.md

 Challenge data is currently being packaged and will be available soon.
 The current timeline for challenge release is listed below, but please check back for further updates.

-Challenge 1: Macro-scale Process-to-Structure Predictions - June 15 (Link to Problem Statement)
+Challenge 1: Macro-scale Process-to-Structure Predictions - June 15 (Link to Problem Statement) (Link to Data Package)

-Challenge 2: Micro-scale Process-to-Structure Predictions - June 4 (Link to Problem Statement)
+Challenge 2: Micro-scale Process-to-Structure Predictions - June 4 (Link to Problem Statement) (Link to Data Package)

-Challenge 3: Macro-scale Structure-to-Properties Predictions - June 15 (Link to Problem Statement)
+Challenge 3: Macro-scale Structure-to-Properties Predictions - June 15 (Link to Problem Statement) (Link to Data Package)

-Challenge 4: Micro-scale Structure-to-Properties Predictions - October 1 (delayed) (Link to Problem Statement)
+Challenge 4: Micro-scale Structure-to-Properties Predictions - October 1 (delayed) (Link to Problem Statement) (Link to Data Package)

 ## Eligibility